dnsimple/dnsimple-support/content/articles/what-is-ssl-certificate-chain.markdown

 ---
 title: What is the SSL Certificate Chain?
-excerpt: The difference between the root certificate, intermediate certificates and server certificate.
+excerpt: The difference between the root certificate, intermediate certificates, and server certificate.
 categories:
 - SSL Certificates
 ---